ManognaSomula/aws-devops-zero-to-hero/interview-questions/01-SCENARIO-BASED.md

 Step-by-Step Setup
 1️⃣ Trigger on Code Changes

-Integrate Jenkins with your Git repo (GitHub, GitLab, Bitbucket, etc.).
+Jenkins periodically checks your Git repo for new commits (instead of being notified via webhook).

-Use a webhook so that every commit or pull request triggers a pipeline build.
+How to configure:
+In your Jenkinsfile:

 Example:
 triggers {
-    githubPush()
+    pollSCM('H/5 * * * *')
 }

-or in GitHub → Settings → Webhooks → point to your Jenkins URL /github-webhook/.

 2️⃣ Build and Test the Application